mateisilviu/mic-sts-nlu-weather-tone-analyzer/steps/connect.md

-Go back to your Node-RED application and click on create connection.
+Go back to your Node-RED application and click on `create connection`.
 Then select one by one, the deployed services.
 Leave all settings default.

 You don't need to restage every time, you can do that when all services are connected.